MelSumner/e-a11y-modal/README.md

 # Ember A11y Modal

-_Author's note: This modal is likely different from other modal components that you have encountered before (or even written yourself).
-It might feel strange and unfamiliar and you might be thinking that something has been done incorrectly (both of these things might be accurate).
-However, the focus of this modal (no pun intended) component addon is to provide a more accurate way to make an accessible modal._

 This addon is intended to provide a simple, accessible, button-triggered modal. **For the user with a screen reader, either the modal will exist, or the rest of the page will exist, but never both at the same time.**

 Please read _all_ of the design details before considering this modal for your application.